Simple steps to Toastmasters Branding

 Primary with Since 1924

 If you want to demonstrate the longevity of the Toastmasters brand you may want to use the 1924 lockup.

 If you want a different style you can use the Primary Logo with 1924 in black.

 Use in your club activity when promoting the Pathways education programme.

-These are an expression of our brand identity, and they attract consumers, it can evoke emotions, warmth, excitement, and curiosity.
+These are an expression of our brand identity, and they attract consumers.
+Colour can evoke emotions, warmth, excitement, and curiosity.
 When we repeatedly use our brand colours, it strengthens our brand awareness.